 If you leave it unchecked, the swinging motion can become more pronounced until the caravan begins to drag the tow car with it.
 The driver loses control and the family holiday is over before it’s even started.

-It’s scary stuff, but with the right preparation and sensible driving, it’s something that shouldn’t occur.
+It’s scary stuff, and can be a daunting prospect, especially if you’re towing a caravan for the first time.
+However, with the right preparation and some sensible driving, it’s something that shouldn’t occur.

-Even if it does, so long as you know what to do, a competent driver should be able to bring both their car and van back under control.
+Even if it does occur, you will be pleased to hear that so long as they know what to do, a competent driver should be able to bring both their car and caravan back under control.

-The best way to avoid dealing with a snaking caravan will be preventing it from occurring in the first place.
+The best way to stop a caravan from snaking is to prevent it from occurring in the first place.
 There are a few measures that you can take that should mean instability will be less likely when you’re towing.

-Matches of up to 100% are considered acceptable for experienced tow car drivers, but the heavier the car is relative to the weight of the caravan, the more stable the combination should be.
+While matches of up to 100% are considered acceptable for experienced tow car drivers, it’s worth pointing out that the heavier the car is relative to the weight of the caravan, the more stable the combination should be.

 How do you load your tourer?